Search Ask the Dietitian

 My calculator's formulas are proprietary, but suffice to say they follow current nutrition science and practice.
 You could probably get a similar result if you had a registered dietitian do the math for you or if you had a reliable nutritional assessment software program.
 Unfortunately, most nutrition software programs do not utilize a dietitian for design and many greatly over or underestimate caloric needs or exercise expenditure.
 There are numerous formulas out there for estimating caloric needs and I employ the most reliable according to research.
 Since my formulas are proprietary, I'm sorry, I cannot reveal what they are nor where in the literature you could find the basis for these formulas.
 BTW, I have been designing nutrition software since 1989.
 I have spent a great deal of time researching formulas in the literature, making these formulas work realistically in a computer environment and trying them out on real people.

 I have a bachelors in dietetics with a minor in chemistry from Univ of N Colorado in Greeley and a masters in nutrition with a minor in counseling and guidance from North Dakota State University in Fargo.
-I am a registered dietitian with the American Dietetic Association and licensed dietitian in the state of Minnesota.
+I am a registered dietitian with the Academy of Nutrition and Dietetics and licensed dietitian in the state of Minnesota.
 Many states require licensure of any person providing dietetic or nutrition services and usually states provide reciprocity.
 I have worked as a clinical dietitian for over 26 years.
 You can read further about my work experience in my bio at http://www.dietitian.com/bio.html or clicking on my name in the Ask the Dietitian banner on my home page.

 BMI is an estimate of percent body fat.
 You are not 50% fat!
 I am testing a new calculator that will display a person's BMI result and yours is 41.